MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroupConversationThread.md

 Or, if you get the post ID, you can also reply to that post in that thread.
 Note: You can also start a new conversation by first creating a thread.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaGroupConversationThread](/powershell/module/Microsoft.Graph.Beta.Groups/New-MgBetaGroupConversationThread?view=graph-powershell-beta)

 ## SYNTAX